How Autism Feels: Understanding the Lived Experience From the Inside

 Alone time is often essential for:

-- sensory recovery
+- Sensory recovery

-- emotional decompression
+- Emotional decompression

-- processing information
+- Processing information

-This isn’t avoidance—it is replenishment.
+This is not avoidance.
+It is replenishment.

 Supporting Autistic People by Understanding How Autism Feels